MushroomLin/mushroomlin.github.io/_posts/2019-08-18-Leetcode-Weekly-Contest-150.md

 4. [Last Substring in Lexicographical Order][Problem4]

-   According to the problem description, it is easy to get that the answer should be an suffix of original string `s`.
+   According to the problem description, it is easy to get that the answer should be an suffix of original string s.
 Because if not we can always add all chars after the substring to it to get a larger substring.
 Then we can brute force all suffix and compare to get a largest substring.

    ```python
        def lastSubstring(self, s):